 Peas and Beans

 Peas and green beans like cooler temperatures.
-They need some sun to produce flowers and pods, but they tend to fade out as the temperature warms.
+They need some sun (about four to five hours per day) to produce flowers and pods, but they tend to fade out as the temperature warms.
 Planting them in a cool shady spot will lengthen your growing season.